Top 9 Revolutionary Tech Trends You Need To Know in 2022

 But how can you think of this technology in practice?
 Gartner provides an easy-to-understand example of this: it describes a large telecommunications company that improved its Total Experience by developing a new appointment system in response to Covid-19.
 Now, when a customer gets close to a store, he or she automatically receives a notification via the company's app or text message that guides them through the entire check-in process.
 In-store, employees can then use tablets to browse and guide customers together without having to physically touch their personal devices.

 This is especially important this year as contact centers continue to face challenges due to the coronavirus pandemic.
 New customer behaviors, expectations and channel preferences, combined with more unpredictable demand and agile ways of working mean the time is ripe for innovation and a more unified approach.

-With distributed cloud, cloud services are split across different physical locations, while management and operations remain the responsibility of the public cloud provider.
+With distributed cloud, the fourth tech trend in our list, cloud services are split across different physical locations, while management and operations remain the responsibility of the public cloud provider.
 Physical locations allow companies to comply with laws requiring data to be stored in a fixed location without having to manage an expensive private cloud themselves.

 Being able to work from anywhere is gaining massive importance, especially during the Corona pandemic, but will remain important beyond.
 It should be possible to operate remotely from any location and not be tied to a fixed location.
 Physical interaction should no longer be mandatory in the long term.

 Cybersecurity should always be reliable and flexibly controllable.
 New technologies often fall outside of previously existing security structures - so it's time to cast a new net that protects against attacks and is responsive.

 An intelligently composed company, is a company that remains constantly changeable and can adapt to current situations at any time.
 Business decisions must be made quickly in order to remain agile.
 Business units should be able to be expanded and contracted at will.
 This includes monitoring processes, for example by means of process mining, and eliminating inefficient processes.